sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 **Beautifully generated code first code that is fully customisable**
 * Downloadable VSIX installer from the [visual studio gallery](https://marketplace.visualstudio.com/items?itemName=SimonHughes.EntityFrameworkReversePOCOGenerator).
 * Watch the v2 in-depth course at [pluralsight](https://app.pluralsight.com/library/courses/code-first-entity-framework-legacy-databases/table-of-contents) ![logo](http://www.simonhughes.co.uk/pluralsight-logo-tiny.png) I cover everything the v2 generator can do, and show you step-by-step how to reverse engineer your database properly.
-* A v3 course will be coming in 2020.

 ### Watch a short video clip (no audio)
 [efcore-first-run.mp4](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.mp4)

-### You will need a licence key
+### To remove trial limitations, you will need a licence key
 Free to academics (you need a .edu or a .ac email address), not free for commercial use.

 Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain your licence key.